Human penis size: Macrophallism

+Macrophallism, macrophallus, or macropenis, is a condition defined in a medical context as an adult or juvenile penis with an erect length of 2.5 standard deviations (SD) above the average (approximately seven inches or 17.8 cm in length post-puberty) but otherwise formed normally.
+It is generally characterized by substantial penile girth or length, sometimes causing functional issues.
+The condition is occasionally associated with underlying conditions like priapism, palmar fibromatosis, hypertrophy, and sickle cell disease.
+Treatment for macrophallism is extremely uncommon, and only for when penetration isn't possible, but primarily include penis reduction.

 Environmental influence

 It has been suggested that differences in penis size between individuals are caused not only by genetics, but also by environmental factors such as culture, diet and chemical or pollution exposure.
 Endocrine disruption resulting from chemical exposure has been linked to genital deformation in both sexes (among many other problems).
 Chemicals from both synthetic (e.g., pesticides, anti-bacterial triclosan, plasticizers for plastics) and natural (e.g., chemicals found in tea tree oil and lavender oil) sources have been linked to various degrees of endocrine disruption.

 Both PCBs and the plasticizer DEHP have been associated with smaller penis size.
 DEHP metabolites measured from the urine of pregnant women have been significantly associated with the decreased penis width, shorter anogenital distance and the incomplete descent of testicles of their newborn sons, replicating effects identified in animals.
 According to a 2008 study published by the US National Library of Medicine, approximately 25% of US women have phthalate levels similar to those observed in animals.

 Penile size may decrease as a result of some hormonal therapy combined with external beam radiation therapy.
 In addition, some estrogen-based fertility drugs like diethylstilbestrol (DES) have been linked to genital abnormalities or a smaller than normal penis (microphallus).

+A 2023 systematic review and meta-analysis of 75 studies, covering 55,761 men across data collected between 1942 and 2021, found that average erect penis length increased by approximately 24% over the past 29 years globally, across all age groups and geographic regions.
+The authors noted that this rapid rate of change, too fast to be explained by genetic drift alone, points toward environmental or lifestyle factors as likely contributors.
+They drew a parallel with concurrent trends in male reproductive health, including declining sperm counts and testosterone levels and rising rates of genital birth defects such as hypospadias, which have similarly been attributed to environmental exposures.
+Specific hypothesized mechanisms include increased prenatal and postnatal exposure to endocrine-disrupting chemicals, as well as earlier onset of puberty, itself potentially linked to sedentary lifestyles or hormonal disruption.